What is the Difference Between Statutory Accounts and Management Accounts?

 - A management account report isn’t made to look good for investors or HMRC — it is simply raw data, offering a true depiction of a current financial state.
 Statutory accounts, however, are clean and well presented.
 This isn’t to say they are inaccurate, but they definitely more refined.

 Struggling to get a firm grip on your business’ financial management?
-Our small business accountants from the UK are experts in both money and business processes.
+Our chartered accountants for small business are experts in both money and business processes.
 We can offer a bespoke support package suited to your unique needs.
 Get in touch with Russell Smith Chartered Accountants today and arrange your free, no-obligation consultation.